AirPods: Support

 The lithium-ion batteries in AirPods can see significant degradation over time, with two-year-old sets lasting for less than half of the advertised five hours.
 Apple has a program to service batteries and purchase replacement individual AirPods and charging cases.
 The replacement of one or both AirPods or the charging case has a lower price with AppleCare+ than without.
 Apple offers battery servicing for free with AppleCare+ and for a fee without.
-However, this is just a replacement service, as AirPods batteries cannot be removed.
+However, this is just a replacement service, as AirPods cannot be repaired without destroying their outer case, resulting in iFixit giving Airpods 1, 2, and 4 a 0/10 repairability score.

 AirPods contain upgradeable firmware.
 Its original firmware was version 3.3.1.
 In February 2017, Apple released version 3.5.1, 3.7.2 in May 2017, and then 6.3.2 on March 26, 2019.
 In July 2019, version 6.7.8 was released and 6.8.8 followed in September 2019.
 In June 2020, firmware 2D15 was released (G2).
 In September 2020, firmware 3A283 (G2 and Pro) was released and in April 2021, firmware 3E751.
-AirPods automatically sync through Apple's iCloud service, allowing users to switch audio sources to other supported devices connected by the same Apple ID.
+AirPods automatically sync through Apple's iCloud service, allowing users to switch audio sources to other supported devices connected by the same Apple Account.

 Sales

 Analysts estimate Apple sold between 14 million and 16 million AirPods in 2017.
 In 2018, AirPods were Apple's most popular accessory product, with 35 million units sold.
 60 million units were sold in 2019.
-Analysts estimate AirPods make up 60% of the global wireless headphone market and that Apple's entire Wearables products (Apple Watch, AirPods, and AirPods Pro) “is now bigger than 60% of the companies in the Fortune 500”.
+Analysts estimate AirPods make up 60% of the global wireless headphone market and that Apple's entire Wearables products (Apple Watch, AirPods, and AirPods Pro) "is now bigger than 60% of the companies in the Fortune 500".
 An estimated 5-7% of Apple's revenue from AirPods comes from replacement earbuds and cases.
-Analysts estimate Apple sold 120 million or so pairs in 2021.
+Analysts estimate Apple sold approximately 120 million pairs in 2021.